hardr1se/course_4/coursework/README.md

 ## Instruction of exploiting
 - ```/start``` to make bot working.
 It's initial command to welcome the user.
 - ```/add``` to get instruction of adding a task.
-This message contain the pattern of correct task formation.
+This message contains the pattern of correct task formation.

 ## Benefits
 - can help to organize the activities